maxzheng/autopip/README.rst

 Easily install apps from PyPI and automatically keep them updated.

-`autopip` automates the creation of a virtual environment using `venv <https://docs.python.org/3/library/venv.html>`_, installs any Python package with scripts (i.e. app) from PyPI, and atomically creates symlinks for installed scripts in `/usr/local/bin` so you can easily use them.
+`autopip` automates the creation of a virtual environment using `venv <https://docs.python.org/3/library/venv.html>`_, installs any Python package with scripts (i.e. app) from PyPI using pip, and atomically creates symlinks for installed scripts in `/usr/local/bin` so you can easily use them.
 Each app version is installed cleanly into its own virtual environment.
 Optionally, it can setup crontab entries to install apps on a schedule to keep them updated automatically.